 Liability Release: To complete a hive extraction, some tear down is usually required to remove all brood and honeycomb.
 This is important as it not only saves the hive but usually saves the homeowner a future headache of new bees moving in.
 We can not guarantee the amount of tear down as it depends on how large the comb is inside of the home.
 AHBPA/Central Texas Bee Rescue will not be held liable for any damages and costs of rebuilding or repair.
 However, we always try to do the least amount of damage possible and always try to leave the materials as repairable as possible, though we can never guarantee this.
 As AHBPA/Central Texas Bee Rescue is not responsible for repairs, please be aware of the weather post removal in the event you need to make repair arrangements.

 As we are nonprofit trying to do all that we can, donations are very helpful in allowing us to continue our work in saving the bees.
-A suggested donation will be provided after this form is submitted as we schedule the removal for you.
+Each bee removal and rescue costs us nearly $250 in expenses.
+A suggested donation pledge will be asked for at the bottom of this form.

 Please note that larger donation amounts are asked of homeowners when the following reasons apply: